 - writing applications to national, open, peer-reviewed funding competitions.

 The RDS supports a broad range of people, including:

-RDS priority is to support applications to our research programmes.
-They also support applications to Research Councils and other open, national, peer-reviewed funding programmes.
+RDS priority is to support applications to NIHR research programmes.
+They also support applications to research councils and other open, national, peer-reviewed funding programmes.

-The RDS can help you to identify possible gaps in your research team and collaborators who can add value to your research, including health and social care clinicians, policy makers, academic researchers, SMEs and patients and the public.
+The RDS can help you to identify possible gaps in your research team and collaborators who can add value to your research, including health and social care clinicians, policy makers, academic researchers, small-to-medium-sized enterprises (SMEs) and patients and the public.